junxit/us-congress-code/title-16/chapter-2/sec-545b.md

       - **(ii)** location, entry, and patent under the mining laws; and
       - **(iii)** disposition under the mineral and geothermal leasing laws.
   - **(8)** *Bornite Project*
-    - **(A)** Nothing in this section shall be construed to interfere with or approve any exploration, mining, or mining-related activity in the Bornite Project Area, depicted on the map described in subsection (a)(3) of this section, conducted in accordance with applicable laws.
+    - **(A)** Nothing in this section shall be construed to interfere with or approve any exploration, mining, or mining-related activity in the Bornite Project Area, depicted on the map described in subsection (a)(3), conducted in accordance with applicable laws.
     - **(B)** Nothing in this section shall be construed to interfere with the ability of the Secretary to approve and issue, or deny, special use permits in connection with exploration, mining, and mining-related activities in the Bornite Project Area.
     - **(C)** Motorized vehicles, roads, structures, and utilities (including but not limited to power lines and water lines) may be allowed inside the Scenic Recreation Area to serve the activities conducted on land within the Bornite Project.
     - **(D)** After November 12, 1996, no patent shall be issued for any mining claim under the general mining laws located within the Bornite Project Area.